Giuseppe Carraro: Beatification process

-The introduction of the cause for sainthood took place on a local level on 30 December 2005 despite the fact that the Congregation for the Causes of Saints didn't approve the cause to begin until 5 June 2006 (the C.C.S. granted the "nihil obstat" for the cause's formal introduction).
+The introduction of the cause for sainthood took place on a local level on 30 December 2005 even though the Congregation for the Causes of Saints didn't approve the cause to begin until 5 June 2006 (the C.C.S. granted the "nihil obstat" for the cause's formal introduction).
 The process closed on 18 October 2008 and the C.C.S. validated the process on 26 February 2010.
 The Positio - documentation on his life of heroic virtue - was submitted to Rome in 2012 for assessment.

-He was declared to be Venerable on 16 July 2015 after Pope Francis had confirmed that he lived a life of heroic virtue.
+He was declared to be venerable on 16 July 2015 after Pope Francis had confirmed that he lived a life of heroic virtue.

 Sexual abuse allegations

 Carraro has been implicated in sexual abuse allegations made when it was revealed that there was widespread abuse of deaf-mute children from the Provolo Institute.
 Gianni Bisoli (b.
 1949) accused Carraro of having molested him on five separate occasions while he was at the institute from ages nine to fifteen.
 Bisoli accused Carraro of having once attempted to sodomize him with a banana.
 But a diocesan probe cleared Carraro of all allegations despite never having interviewed alleged victims and limiting testimonies to a select few people.

 Bishop Giuseppe Zenti - the Bishop of Verona - accused those former students of fabricating their claims to a left-leaning paper while referring to the accusations as nothing more than "lies" and a cheap stunt.